pauljonescodes/Rutgers-University-Notes/Philosophy/Leibniz.md

     particulars in the one can be referred to corresponding particulars in another.' **'Metaphysical consequences of the Principle of Sufficient Reason' (1715), MP 176-7**
+    -  There is a constant relational law betwen the constants.

 3. 'It is true that the same thing may be represented in different ways; but there must always be an exact relation between the